 The biggest advantage of a solar power system in an RV is that the system works from dawn to dusk, silently, odor free and without requiring any fuel or maintenance, no matter where you are or what you are doing.
 Towing, parked at the grocery store, or camped, the batteries are being charged.
 They start getting charged before you finish breakfast, keep charging while you hike or go sightseeing, and continue all day, rain or shine.
 They don’t quit charging until nightfall.
 You never have to think about the batteries getting charged.
 It just happens.
 In our current rig, I feel like we have electrical hookups all the time — and we never get hookups any more!

 Traveling full-time since 2007, we have connected to electrical hookups for a total of about 25 days, and that was during our first 18 months on the road.
 The last time we got electrical hookups was in October, 2008.
-Since we began our full-time travels in 2007, as of May 2017, we have boondocked in our RV over 2,400 nights.
+Since we began our full-time travels in 2007, as of November 2018, we have boondocked in our RV nearly 3,000 nights.
 We also lived on solar power on our sailboat for over 900 nights during our sailing cruise of Mexico.

 We do carry a Yamaha 2400i generator, but use it only a few days each year, either after a long period of winter storms to give the batteries a boost, or on hot summer days to run our 15,000 BTU air conditioner.
 We have used it a total of about 20 times since we purchased it in December 2007.
 We run it every six months or so to flush the gas through the lines.
 Little as we have used it, we have found the Yamaha to be a fabulous generator.
 It has always started on the first pull, even after it sat in storage for 20 months when we first moved onto our sailboat!